hesham944/alx-pre_course/README.md

 My first readme
-The only time I`m allowed to edit from GitHub interface
+The only time I`m allowed to edit from GitHub interface.